wp-plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 27 20151124 =

+* Fix: Simplified thumbnail copying code, for those with thumbnails on CDNs.
+* Fix: Savings calculator was calculating wage per minute, not per hour.
+* The overwrite existing attachment is now described as "Delete and then recopy the attachment" instead of "Overwrite the attachment".
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/avia-layout-builder-broadcast-plugin/">Avia Layout Builder</a> - Run the hidden Avia Layout Builder content through the Attachment Shortcode Broadcast plugin.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/update-attachments-broadcast-plugin/">Update Attachments</a> - Update existing attachments by copying over the files to the child blogs.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/cdn-workaround-broadcast-plugin/">CDN Workaround</a> - Work around faulty CDNs that do not report the correct URL for attachments.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/php-code-broadcast-plugin/">PHP Code</a> - Run custom PHP code on selected blogs.
+Easily switch themes for all blogs, for example.
+* Code: Removed "find unlinked child" post action since it makes no sense.
+* Code: Added get_existing_attachment_actions and apply_existing_attachment_action actions.
+* Code: Removed unused upload_dir from attachment_data::from_attachment_id().
+* Code: Taxonomies are dumped upon debug.

 = 26 20151102 =
 * Fix: Try to get post sticky status via _POST variables and via function, in case one is broadcasting via API and the POST sticky status isn't available.